CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/Setup-post-cluster-deployment.md

 ```

 This step uploads the notebook (`slurm-rest-api-notebook.ipynb`) along with its required scripts and libraries to the bucket defined in the `af3ipynb_bucket` variable in `af3-slurm-deployment.yaml` file.
-Make sure that this bucket was created and specified during the SLURM cluster deployment process.

 ### 2. Grant Secret Access to the Notebook's Service Account
+**Where to run**: **On your local machine** (where the gcloud CLI is authenticated with access to your GCP project).

 This setting ensures that the notebook server can successfully retrieve the specified secret by name.
-Make sure the service account running the Jupyter Notebook instance (typically the Compute Engine default service account) has permission to access the Secret Manager secret that stores your SLURM REST token.
+For this you need to make sure that the service account running the Jupyter Notebook instance (typically the Compute Engine default service account) has permission to access the Secret Manager secret that stores your SLURM REST token.

 The following command grants the Compute Engine default service account the `roles/secretmanager.secretAccessor` role, allowing it to access the specified secret in Secret Manager.
 The attached condition always evaluates to true, ensuring access is consistently granted.